ramuit44/galactusCrockeryShoppingCart/README.md

       $stateProvider
           .state('summary', {url: '/summary', templateUrl: 'app_components/shoppingCartSummary/summary.html', controller: 'summaryCtrl'}); }]);
    ```
-* The app behaviour is driven using the core controller 'shoppingCartAppCtrl' and its scope object.
-The 'shoppingCartAppCtrl' is used to add products to the cart , get the Total count of products added to the cart.
+* The app behaviour is driven using the core controller `shoppingCartAppCtrl` and its scope object.
+The `shoppingCartAppCtrl` is used to add products to the cart , get the Total count of products added to the cart.
-             *  The product details page behaviour is driven using 'shoppingCartProductDeatilsCtrl'.
+ *  The product details page behaviour is driven using `shoppingCartProductDeatilsCtrl`.
 This controller has methods to populate the selected Product model and to increment and decrement the quantity of the product that we want to 'Add to cart'.
-             * The cart page behaviour is driven using 'summaryCtrl' which has methods to increment the quantity, decrement quantity and get total price of products added to cart.
+ * The cart page behaviour is driven using `summaryCtrl` which has methods to increment the quantity, decrement quantity and get total price of products added to cart.
-             * Most of the common behaviours like retreiving the list of products, incrementing/decrement the product quantity, getting total price, removing from cart are captured via a common service named 'productService'.
+  * Most of the common behaviours(utility) like retreiving the list of products, incrementing/decrement the product quantity, getting total price, removing from cart are captured via a common service named `productService`.
 The data from the json is retrived via a asynch http call, so the URL can be replaced with real time API endpoint.